Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 A lot of people thought it was okay to combine points among friends and family’s Ultimate Rewards accounts.
 Unfortunately that’s against Chase’s Ultimate Rewards terms and conditions for combining points, which say only spouses or domestic partners can combine:

 Now, for transferring points outside Ultimate Rewards to United, Hyatt, etc. the rules as posted in Chase’s Ultimate Rewards FAQ are a little more lax:

-So, in addition to a spouse, you can transfer points to the point transfer partner account of any household member, anyone who is an authorized user of your credit card account, or if you have a business card like the Ink Bold, an employee.
+So, in addition to a spouse, you can transfer points to the point transfer partner account of any household member, anyone who is an authorized user of your credit card account, or if you have a business card like the Ink Bold (offer not available), an employee.